klmr/knitr-example/deseq.md

 | do1541    | PolIII     | brain    | P4      |
 | do1550    | PolIII     | liver    | P22     |

-Next, we load the actual count data of the libraries, and drop all the input libraries right away. since it’s big, we only print a subset of the columns to get an idea of its layout:
+Next, we load the actual count data of the sequencing libraries, and drop all the input libraries right away.
+Since there are many columns, we only print a subset to get an idea of the data layout:

 ```r